Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

 \subsubsection{Migration Barriers}

-DW migration energy profiles can be calculated by means of Nudged Elastic Band (NEB) calculations \cite{Mills1994,Johnsson1998} (see \ref{section:compu} for further details).
-We consider the initial configurations shown in Fig. \ref{fig:stru} and final configurations where the domain wall has been moved by one unit cell.
-Since the supercells are rather large a full relaxation rapidly becomes computationally cumbersome, but there are certain symmetry considerations that can be exploited to significantly decrease the cost of the NEB calculations.
-We first run preliminary NEB calculations with small supercells in GeS; one with two 180 DWs and 32 atoms and another one with 90 DWs and 48 atoms.
-We observe in both cases that in the middle of the reaction path there is a configuration that has the same symmetry and energy as the initial and final images.
-This was already noticed by Wang \emph{et al} in Ref. \cite{Wang_2017} for 180 DWs.
+DW migration energy profiles can be calculated using the Nudged Elastic Band (NEB) method \cite{Mills1994,Johnsson1998}, which has previously been applied to other ferroelectrics to determine coherent \cite{Beckman2009,Dogan2019} or DW mediated \cite{Li2018} energy barriers for switching.
+We consider the initial configurations shown in figure \ref{fig:stru} and final configurations where the DW has been shifted by one unit cell.
+Since the supercells are rather large a full relaxation is computationally demanding, but there are certain symmetry considerations that can be exploited to significantly decrease the cost of the NEB calculations.
+We start by running preliminary NEB calculations using small supercells in GeS; one with two 180$^\circ$ DWs and 32 atoms and another one with 90$^\circ$ DWs and 48 atoms.
+In both cases we observe that the structure halfway along the NEB path has the same symmetry and energy as the initial and final images.
+This was already noted by Wang \emph{et al} in Ref. \cite{Wang_2017} for 180$^\circ$ DWs in GeS.
 In addition, the energy along the reaction path between the initial (denoted by A) and the intermediate configuration described above (DW shifted by half a unit cell) is even around the energy barrier.
-Denoting the maximum energy structure by B, we can perform a relaxation of the structure B (constrained by symmetry) and obtain the reaction barriers.
-Moreover, we restrict the NEB calculation to points between A and B without loss of generality.
-In figure \ref{fig:switch} we sketch the structures around the DW at all the energy minima and maxima along the switching path.
-The DW sliding energies for all compounds and walls are presented in Table \ref{tab:table3}.
+Denoting the maximum energy structure by B, we can then perform a relaxation of the structure B (constrained by symmetry) and restrict the NEB calculation to points between A and B. In figure \ref{fig:switch} we sketch the optimized structures along the path.
+The 180$^\circ$ DWs and 90$^\circ$ DW barriers are presented in Table \ref{tab:table3} for the four materials.